-The Party Wall etc. Act 1996 has been with us for thirteen years but it is still clear that the public has, at best, a tenuous grip on its details.
-I have outlined a few of the most common misunderstandings below.
+The Party Wall etc. Act 1996 has been with us for almost twenty-five years but it is still clear that the public has, at best, a tenuous grip on its details.
+I have outlined a few of the most common misunderstandings below:

 Section 6 of the Party Wall Act covers adjacent excavations.
-In practical terms that means that even if you are digging within your own boundaries the Act recognises that there is a potential risk to your neighbour’s foundations.
-To come within the scope of the Act you have to be excavating within 3 metres of your neighbour’s foundations and below their base (this is extended to 6 metres if your foundations are particularly deep – such as piled foundations).
+In practical terms that means if you are digging within your own boundaries, the Act recognises that there is a potential risk to your neighbour’s foundations.
+To fall within the scope of the Act, your proposed works must include excavation within 3 metres of either a neighbouring or shared structure and to a greater depth than the base of the foundations to that structure (this is extended to 6 metres if your foundations are particularly deep – such as piled foundations).

-The Party wall Act makes no reference to retrospective notices or awards.
-In previous cases it has been shown that work can be authorised retrospectively but only if the surveyors feel that it is capable of being authorised – that won’t be the case if it has cuased damage.
+The Party wall Act includes no provision for notices to be served or awards to be made retrospectively.
+In previous cases, the courts have confirmed that work can be authorised retrospectively but only if the surveyors feel that it is capable of being authorised – that won’t be the case if it has caused damage.
 If a neighbour has already completed the notifiable part of their work it will be a matter of dealing with any consequences – such as damage to the adjoining owner’s property.
 If the neighbours cannot agree it will have to be settled in court.

-A Building Owner can build right up to the boundary line and project their footings beyond it but must serve the appropriate notice first.
+A building owner can build right up to the boundary line and project their footings beyond it if they can show that it is necessary.
 Whenever I tell an adjoining owner this their next question is always “What if I want to build an extension in the future?”

-If they were to build a similar extension in the future they would have the right to cut off the part of their neigbour’s foundations that project – subject to serving the appropriate notice again.
+If they were to build a similar extension in the future they would have the right to cut off the part of their neighbour’s foundations that project; subject to serving the appropriate notice or connect on to them.

 Section 8 of the Party Wall Act deals with access.
 Depending upon the nature of the work access is permitted subject to a 14 day notice period.
 It must be shown that there is provision for access under the Act (it only applies to certain kinds of work) and that it is necessary but if the answer to both questions is ‘Yes’ then it must be granted.